 In accordance with the Americans with Disabilities Act (ADA), service animals are permitted on the College campuses and in its facilities.
-A service animal means any guide dog, signal dog, or other animal individually trained to do work or perform tasks for the benefit of an individual with a disability, including, but not limited to, guiding individuals with impaired vision, alerting individuals with impaired hearing, providing minimal rescue or protection work, pulling a wheelchair, or fetching dropped items.
+A service animal means any guide dog, signal dog, or other animal individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
+Such work or tasks may include, but are not limited to, guiding individuals with impaired vision, alerting individuals with impaired hearing, providing minimal rescue or protection work, pulling a wheelchair, or fetching dropped items.
 To be permitted on campus, a service animal must be specifically trained to perform a service function.
 Furthermore, the animal should wear a harness, cape, identification tag, or other gear that readily identifies its working status.
+Finally, students will need to be prepared to address 1) whether the service animal is required because of a disability and 2) what work or task the service animal has been trained to perform.